MrMan567/CommuniCats/README.md

 # What is CommuniCats?
 CommuniCats is an easy to use IPC (Inter Process Communication) framework.

+FYI, CommuniCats is under the GNU GPL 3.0 License.

 # What is IPC?
 IPC is a method to communicate variables between different processes.
 For example, A has a variable x.
 B needs to know x, but x changes over time in A.